Steve Borthwick: International career

 Borthwick first emerged during England's 2000 tour of South Africa.
 Despite his presence in the line-out, he was not considered heavy enough for international rugby, but later bulked out.
 A regular choice as the England A team captain, from his debut against Wales A at Wrexham in February 2001, he had already played on the full tour of South Africa the previous summer.
+Borthwick made his debut for England against France in the 2001 Six Nations.
 Injury prevented him from being considered for the 2002 trip to Argentina.
-Borthwick made his debut for England against France in the 2001 Six Nations.

 He came on as a blood replacement for Ben Kay in the 25–14 win over Australia in Melbourne in June 2003, his sixth cap.
 A member of England's wider 2003 World Cup squad, he narrowly missed selection to the final 30.
 He regained his place in the England squad after the 2003 World Cup and despite England's disappointing results, Borthwick was given credit for his solid play.

 Borthwick initially failed to make England's squad for the 2005 Autumn internationals, with Gloucester forward Alex Brown seemingly poised for a start instead, but injury ruled Brown out of contention and Borthwick stepped in, playing a significant role against Australia, New Zealand and Samoa.

-Borthwick was selected as a member of the England 2007 Rugby World Cup squad.
-He played in three Group matches, starting against Tonga.
+Borthwick was selected as a member of England's 2007 Rugby World Cup squad.
+He played in three pool stage matches, starting against Tonga.
 He did not participate in the knockout games.

 Captaincy

-On 10 February 2008 Borthwick was named captain for England's 2008 Six Nations match against Italy in Rome, and on 13 May 2008 he was chosen to captain the full England squad on their 2008 summer tour of New Zealand.
-In October 2008 he was named as Martin Johnson's first England captain for the 2008 Autumn Internationals.
+On 10 February 2008, Borthwick was named captain for England's 2008 Six Nations match against Italy in Rome, and on 13 May 2008, he was chosen to captain the full England squad on their 2008 summer tour of New Zealand.
+In October 2008, he was named as Martin Johnson's first England captain for the 2008 Autumn Internationals.
 Borthwick came in for a lot of criticism after England's disappointing 2008 Autumn Internationals in which they suffered heavy defeats to New Zealand and South Africa.
-However Martin Johnson kept faith in him.
+However, Johnson kept faith in him.

 In the 2009 Six Nations, Borthwick came under more criticism as England's discipline cost them victories against Ireland and Wales.
 However, after performing much better against France and Scotland in the last two weeks of the tournament, Borthwick's critics seemed to leave him alone.

 End of international career

 In January 2010, Borthwick was confirmed as England captain for the 2010 Six Nations.

-After England's 15–15 draw against Scotland in the 2010 Six Nations, Borthwick aggravated an ongoing knee injury and sought medical advice.
-This meant he was unavailable for selection against France so Tom Palmer was bought in as cover and Lewis Moody was given the captaincy.
+After England's 15–15 draw against Scotland in the 2010 Six Nations, Borthwick aggravated an ongoing knee injury.
+This meant he was unavailable for selection against France, so Tom Palmer was bought in as cover and Lewis Moody was given the captaincy.

 Due to injury, Borthwick was not a member of the 2010 England rugby union tour of Australasia.
 On 1 July 2010, he was dropped from the Elite Player Squad by Martin Johnson.